Giovanni Bellini

 Best Artists of All Time.

 Giovanni Bellini was born in Venice into a family of Early Renaissance artists - his father was Jacopo Bellini (c.1400-1470), his brother was Gentile Bellini (1429-1507), and his brother-in-law was Andrea Mantegna (1430-1506).
-Like his brother Gentile, he learned drawing, painting and the rudiments of oils in his father's workshop.
+Like his brother Gentile, he learned drawing and painting, as well as the rudiments of oils, in his father's workshop.
 His early works - mostly religious art - were generally panel paintings executed in a rather stiff Byzantine style, using tempera, and conveyed a degree of religious intensity.
-During this early period in his life, the greatest influence on his painting was his brother-in-law, Andrea Mantegna.

-In 1470, Giovanni was appointed along with his brother and other artists to produce a cycle of decorative paintings for the Scuola di San Marco.
-This was followed by a series of great historical scenes for the Chamber of the Grand Council in the Doge's Palace.
-Unfortunately, there are no surviving works from the Scuola di San Marco, and all Giovanni's (and Gentile's) paintings for the ducal palace were destroyed in the catastrophic fire of 1577.
+For most of his painting career, Giovanni Bellini concentrated on religious works of art (fresco murals and altarpiece art), except for occasional examples of portrait art, like his famous Portrait of Doge Leonardo Loredan (1501).
+In 1470, he was appointed along with his brother and other artists to produce a cycle of decorative paintings for the Scuola di San Marco.
+This was followed by a series of great historical fresco paintings for the Chamber of the Grand Council in the Doge's Palace.
+Unfortunately, there are no surviving works from the Scuola di San Marco, and all Giovanni's (and Gentile's) mural painting in the ducal palace were destroyed in the catastrophic fire of 1577.
 Giovanni's still more famous tempera altarpiece in the church of S. Giovanni e Paolo was destroyed, along with Titian's Peter Martyr and Tintoretto's Crucifixion, in a fire in 1867.
+For more about Giovanni Bellini's talent for religious painting, see: Venetian altarpieces (c.1500-1600).

-Giovanni Bellini was one of the first Venetian painters to devote himself to oil painting.
-After 1475, he forsook tempera and painted almost exclusively in oils.
-The likely reason for this was the visit of the Sicilian artist Antonello da Messina (c.1430-1479), who arrived in Venice in 1475-6, having learned Northern Renaissance oil painting techniques in Naples, a city dominated artistically by the Netherlands.
+Giovanni Bellini was one of the first Venetian painters to devote himself to the medium of oil painting.
+After 1475, he forsook tempera and painted almost exclusively in oils, a medium in which he rapidly became a consummate master, in a similar class to the Florentine Leonardo Da Vinci.
+The likely reason for this fascination with oils was the visit of the Sicilian artist Antonello da Messina (c.1430-1479), who arrived in Venice in 1475-6, having absorbed the latest oil painting techniques in Naples, a city dominated artistically by the school of Flemish painting and by the Netherlandish Renaissance.
 His paintings combined Italian skill in anatomy and composition, with Dutch realism, and glowed with a rich intensity.
 Giovanni Bellini's genius enabled him to transfer these attributes to his new works, while giving his figures an expression of peaceful contemplation.
 As one Bellini expert has said: "Some artists invented more but none perfected so much."
+In addition, he continued to innovate and keep up to date, borrowing and then harmonizing ideas from his pupils and contemporaries.

 Last Years